pvrana/cz-core/input/pagecontent/identifiers.md

-### Identifiers
 This chapter discusses the general use of identifiers and nationally specific identifiers.
-CZ Identifiers are used extensively to consistently identify real world entities across systems, contexts of use, and other formats in CZ profiles.
+CZ Identifiers are used extensively to consistently identify real world entities across systems, contexts of use and other formats in CZ profiles.

+This chapter addresses the widespread use of identifiers and includes specifications for Czech national identifiers.
+These identifiers are used to uniquely identify real-world entities across different systems and contexts.

+**Recommendations for Identifier Usage**

+It is recommended to use unique identifiers for each type of entity and, where possible, to include at least one national or international identifier for these entities.

+**Scope of Identifiers**

+It is important to emphasize that the definition of identifiers is not restricted to those described in this section, and other identifiers not included in this list may also be used.

-#### General identifiers
+### General identifiers

-At the general level it is used identifiers in the URI format.
-The unique identifier URI (Uniform Resource Identifier) ​​is standardized by the RFC 3986 standard.
-It is a reference to a certain resource, such as a web page.
-A URI typically includes a scheme (eg https), an authority (eg domain), a path, and an object identifier.
-If a URI refers to the identification of a unique document, that URI may be considered a unique identifier.
+At a general level, identifiers are used in the URI format.
+The Uniform Resource Identifier (URI) is standardized by RFC 3986.
+A URI typically includes a scheme (e.g., https), an authority (e.g., a domain name), a path, and an object identifier.
+If a URI identifies a unique document, it can be considered a unique identifier.

-The URI format allows the creation of identifiers of several types.
-In our national environment, these two types are mainly used:
+Unless otherwise specified for identifying an object or subject, the use of a UUID (Universally Unique Identifier) type identifier is preferred.

-##### UUID
+#### UUID

-UUID (Universally Unique Identifier) ​​is represented by URI RFC 9562 (obsoleted RFC 4122).
+UUID (Universally Unique Identifier) ​​is represented by URI [RFC 9562](https://datatracker.ietf.org/doc/html/rfc9562) [(obsoleted RFC 4122)](http://www.ietf.org/rfc/rfc4122.txt).
 An identifier is generated to be virtually unique worldwide and is often used to identify objects and entities in various systems, databases and applications.
 A UUID is a 128-bit number that is usually represented as 32 hexadecimal numbers separated by dashes like: urn:uuid:c757873d-ec9a-4326-a141-556f43239520.

 HL7 FHIR use UUID as a primitive data type as part of complex data types and represents it in the form of URI (universal resource identifier) according to RFC 4122.
 UUID shell be represented in lower case.